open-craft/xblock-poll/README.md

 and images.
 Formatting for images is handled by the XBlock's formatters to keep a consistent and sane user experience.

 The feedback section of a poll or survey is shown after a user has completed the block.
-It, along with a poll block's question field, are intended to make full use of Markdown.
+It, along with a poll block's question field, is intended to make full use of Markdown.

 These blocks currently do not support grading.